FEUP-LDTS-2023/AsphaltRush_project-l02gr03/docs/README.md

 #### Shotgun Surgery

-The addition of new power ups can lead to the shotgun surgery code smell, considering that when added a new power up, depending of what is his purpose, we should change some little things in various places.
+The addition of new power ups can lead to the shotgun surgery code smell, considering that when added a new power up, depending of what is his purpose, we have to change some little things in various places.
 An example is the [PowerUpController](../app/src/main/java/com/ldts/asphaltrush/controller/game/PowerUpController.java) class, where we need to adapt the addNewPowerUps method or the [StreetController](../app/src/main/java/com/ldts/asphaltrush/controller/game/StreetController.java) class, where the checkCollisions method could be different depending on the objective of the power up.

 ### TESTING